elatov/elatov.github.io/_posts/2013-02-13-fixing-android-phone-device-permissions-on-fedora-17.md

   - udevadm
   - udevadm control --reload-rules
 ---
-I was connecting my *HTC* phone to another *Fedora* computer and I realized I didn&#8217;t have appropriate permissions to the device.
+I was connecting my *HTC* phone to another *Fedora* computer and I realized I didn't have appropriate permissions to the device.
 After I plugged in the device, **adb** gave me the following error:

     moxz:~>/usr/local/android/platform-tools/adb devices -l
     * daemon not running. starting it now on port 5037 *